Ginuwine: Personal life

-Ginuwine lost both his parents; his father died by suicide, and his mother to cancer less than a year later.
-Ginuwine struggled with grief and depression; he also thought of taking his own life.
+Both of Ginuwine's parents died; his father by suicide, and his mother from cancer less than a year later.
+He suffered grief and depression; he also thought of killing himself.
 He received counseling from his pastor, which turned him to a more positive path.
 He recorded the song "Two Reasons I Cry" about the death of his parents on his 2001 album The Life.

 Ginuwine was married to the rapper Tonya M. Johnston, better known by her stage name Solé.
 Ginuwine met Solé in June 1999 and they began dating in October 1999.
 They were married on September 8, 2003, in the Cayman Islands.
 They lived in Maryland.
 They have two daughters together: Story (b.
 March 29, 2001) and Dream Sarae Lumpkin (b.
 November 1, 2002).
 He has a son, Elgin Jr. (b.
 January 30, 1991), from a previous relationship, as well as four other children with three different women.
 In February 2009, Ginuwine announced he has seven children: Ramonda, Tiffany, Elgin, Ginel, Tahjair, Story and Dream, plus two step-children through his now-ex-wife Sole: Dejan and Cypress.
 In November 2014, he announced he and Solé had separated.
 Their divorce was finalized July 22, 2015.

 In the 2023 memoir The Woman in Me, Britney Spears stated that Justin Timberlake had acted inappropriately and put on a blaccent when meeting Ginuwine.
 However, in December 2023, Ginuwine stated: "I can tell you I don't remember that happening.
 I truly don't remember that happening [...]
 If Justin would've did something like that, I probably would've looked at him like, 'Why are you acting like that?'
 If he did that, that would be something that I would remember.
 That would've definitely stuck out."